-F.lli Temponi primarily performs thermal treatments on carpentry and cast iron pieces of all sizes The ovens and their control and management systems ensure the set thermal cycle accuracy and complete traceability, including remote, of the treated pieces.
+F.lli Temponi does heat tratments on carpentry and cast iron structures of any dimensions.
+The furnaces and their management and checking instruments guarantee the accuracy of the imposed thermal cycle and its complete traceability, even by remote, of the treated pieces.

 The problem of thermally treating